Alan Peart: Burma

 In November 1943, No. 81 Squadron was transferred to India, re-equipped with Spitfire VIIIs.
 It arrived at the front, at Imphal, in January the following year.
 The Japanese invaded India on 4 February and the squadron sought to achieve air superiority, flying forward to temporary airstrips from which they operated during the day, returning to Imphal at night.
 On 13 February, Peart damaged two Nakajima Ki-43 fighters, known as Oscars.
 In March 1944, Peart was one of six pilots sent with their aircraft to an airstrip, named Broadway, in the jungle to support the operations of the Chindits.
 The following day, 30 Japanese Oscar fighters attacked the airstrip but forewarned, the Spitfires were already airborne and able to shoot down four of the enemy aircraft plus damaged others.
 Three days later, on 16 March, the Spitfires intercepted a group of Oscars, with Peart destroying one and damaging another.
 Poor weather later in the day saw the Spitfires fly to Imphal, returning the next day.
 On landing, they were surprised by several enemy fighters.
-Four of the Spitfires were destroyed and a pilot killed but Peart and his squadron commander took off in time.
-Both claimed one Oscar each as destroyed.
-It was decided to abandon the airstrip and provide support for the Chindits from Kangala instead.
+Four of the six Spitfires were destroyed on the ground and a pilot killed but Peart and his squadron commander took off in time and shot down one Oscar.
+Peart's commander was shot down, leaving the New Zealander to fight a solo dogfight against the remaining Japanese.
+Later, it was decided to abandon the airstrip and provide support for the Chindits from Kangala instead.